naorlivne/parse_it/README.md

 ```

-You can also easily add a prefix to all envvars:
+You can also easily add a prefix to all envvars (note that `force_envvars_uppercase` will also affect the given prefix):

 ```python
 # Load parse_it